 All pathogens responsible for the stomach flu are highly contagious.
 The virus spreads through contact with body fluids, vomit, and stool.
 As long as you display symptoms, you’re contagious.
 The possibility of contagion can persist for up to two weeks after the disease resolves.

-The viral pathogens can survive on surfaces for days outside of the body.
-Avoid touching surfaces like the fridge door if you live with others.
-Wash your hands frequently, and don’t prepare any food or you’ll pass on the bug.
-You are most likely to pick up the virus when you eat contaminated food or water.
+Wash your hands frequently; don’t prepare any food, or you’ll pass on the bug.
+You will likely pick up the virus when you eat contaminated food or water.
 Do not share food and drinks with others.

 Medications for the Stomach Flu